 Now create a temporary directory and put both files (the zip containing the CalyxOS image and the device-flasher script) into this directory.
 DO NOT unzip the image file, leave it as is.

-Once you followed this, open a terminal, switch to the temporary directory and off you go:
+Once you followed the above, open a terminal, switch to the temporary directory and off you go:

 The script will tell you exactly what to do.
 Basically it will: